mathisbot/homomorph-rust/README.md

 ## Benchmarks

-Benchmarks were made using a Ryzen 7 7800x3D on `u32`s using `cargo bench`.
+Benchmarks were made using a Ryzen 7 7800x3D on `u32`s using `cargo bench --bench u32`.

 Parameters used for this benchmark were :
 - `d` = 128